 Before we get to that, however, I know you might be in a hurry.
 Maybe you took a bike ride yesterday and don’t really care what makes a seat good, you just want the best one that will ease your pain.
 In that case, here are our top 5 recommendations:

 What makes a good plus size bike seat?

-As a big guy I always have to be concerned about the products I buy.
-The days where I could just purchase a product off the shelf without checking the weight capcacity and reading reviews passed me by when I was in my 20’s.
-So when I started my search for the perfect bike bike saddle I was looking for the same things I want in every product: I want it to do the job well, I want it to do the job for a long time, and I want to get it for a great price.
+As a big guy, I always have to be concerned about the products I buy.
+The days where I could just purchase a product off the shelf without checking the weight capacity and reading reviews passed me by when I was in my 20’s.
+So when I started my search for the perfect bike saddle, I was looking for the same things I want in every product: I want it to do the job well, I want it to do the job for a long time, and I want to get it for a great price.